Understanding the American Express U.K. welcome bonus restrictions

 American Express, both because it offers a range of different rewards cards and because welcome bonus amounts have historically been generous, used to be popular with those looking to ‘churn’ cards.
 Plus, its rules for eligibility have also been fairly generous.

-However, American Express recently made big changes to its welcome bonuses and churning is now largely a thing of the past in the UK.
-You are now not eligible for a welcome bonus for any American Express UK-issued personal credit card if you have held ANY personal Amex UK-issued card in the past 24 months (though note a few exceptions below).
+However, American Express U.K. in 2019 made some big changes to its welcome bonuses and churning is now largely a thing of the past in the U.K. You are now not eligible for a welcome bonus for any American Express UK-issued personal credit card if you have held ANY personal Amex U.K.-issued card in the past 24 months (though note a few exceptions below).

 This means that if you cancelled an existing card today in order to be eligible for a welcome bonus for another Amex card, you’d have to wait 24 months before you could apply for any other card to receive the welcome bonus.